Know how to deal with your Broker or Sub-Broker

 Don’t get carried away by luring advertisements

-Don’t be led by market rumours or get into shady transactions
+Don’t be led by market rumors or get into shady transactions

 Advertisement